garyttt/freeipa_puppet_foreman/README.md

 * Ref: https://github.com/garyttt/cis_profile

-1. Login as root at puppet.example.local and foreman.example.local
+1. Login as root at puppet.example.local and/or foreman.example.local
 2. Follow the instructions, it is as simple as running './install.sh'
 ```bash
 git clone https://github.com/garyttt/cis_profile.git